flutter/website/flutter-for-ios.md

 your UI hangs.
 In Flutter, use `Isolate`s to take advantage of multiple CPU cores to do long-running or computationally intensive tasks.

-Isolates are separate execution threads that run and do not share any memory with the main execution memory heap.
+Isolates are separate execution threads that do not share any memory with the main execution memory heap.
 This means you can’t access variables from the main thread, or update your UI by calling `setState()`.
 Isolates are true to their name, and cannot share memory (in the form of static fields, for example).